 Don’t buy anything from children.
 Chiapa de Corzo has a ton of souvenir sellers, and sadly, some of those sellers are children.
 Buying from children rewards a system that keeps them out of school and forces them to grow up too quickly.
 If you want to buy something, buy from an adult.

 There is mostly no phone signal on the highway between San Cristóbal de las Casas and Sumidero Canyon.
 Bring something to read, or just stare out the window — the views are spectacular!
 (Get a seat on the left side of the car on the way to Sumidero Canyon and on the right on the way back.)

 Expect the tour to take longer than the tour provider claims.
 We were told that we would be back by 4:30 PM.
 In reality, we weren’t back until 6:15 PM.
-Keep this in mind if you have plans for later.
+This isn’t unusual in laid-back Latin America, but keep it in mind if you have plans for later.

 Best Time to Visit Sumidero Canyon

 Sumidero Canyon is part of Chiapas state in Mexico, and the best time to visit Chiapas is between November and May.
 This is the dry season, you’ll have daily sunshine, and temperatures will be at their most pleasant.